jlimadev/aws-certification-cloud-practitioner-notes/notes/ec2-elb-asg/README.md

 **Why use a Load Balancer?**

-- Spread the load accross multiple downstream instances.
+- Spread the load across multiple downstream instances.
 - Expose a single point of access (DNS) to our application.
 - Handle with failures of instances (Regular health checks to the instances), don't redirect to unhealthy instances.
 - Provide SSL termination (HTTPS) for our websites